mlai-bonn/SeminarDeepLearning/s03_NN.md

 A neuron's function can be divided into two steps: A first one calculating a weighted sum of its inputs (the outputs of the previous neurons or the input values if in the first layer) and a second applying an activation function to the result of the weighted sum.
 This activation function can vary (e.g. sign, threshold, sigmoid, identity).

 There are different ways of setting up a network.
-Different numbers of layers can be used as well as different numbers of neurons in each layer and the activation function of they use.
+Different numbers of layers can be used as well as different numbers of neurons in each layer and the activation function they use.
 Each of these possible configurations is a different architecture.
-For each of these architectures, there is a set of parameters that correspond to the input weights of its neurons.
-The architecture of a network is then a hypothesis class and then each set of weights form a hypothesis in this class.
+For each of them, there is a set of parameters that correspond to the input weights of its neurons.
+A network architecture is, then, a hypothesis class and then each set of weights form a hypothesis in this class.

 ## Expressive Power -  Boolean Functions
 ### Claim
-for every n there is a network of depth 2 such that the hypothesis class contains all functions $$\{1,-1\}^n \rightarrow \{1,-1\}$$
+For every n there is a network of depth 2 such that the hypothesis class contains all functions $$\{1,-1\}^n \rightarrow \{1,-1\}$$

 Proof: for every vector $$u_1, ..., u_k$$ for which f outputs 1, we add a neuron in the hidden layer that checks if $$x = u_i$$.
 That is, implements: